tustin2121/James_Somerton_Transcripts/_videos/nCi19sYugIA.md

 Bettie: "One-- One million dollars: Faye Dunaway."

-<footer counter="blatant-bgm">Note: The audio of the Tonight Show clip starts a second or two before the visual cuts in on both videos.
+<footer stat:id="blatant-bgm">Note: The audio of the Tonight Show clip starts a second or two before the visual cuts in on both videos.
 James's version of the clip even fades in.
 Also, <em>you can hear the background music that BKR added in the background of James's clip.</em></footer>
 </clip>
 <from {% include citation for=page.cite.plagiarized.bkr_video at="(12:29)" %}>